TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 21/Revelation 21.21.md

 ---

-And the twelve gates were twelve pearls; each one of the several gates was of one pearl: and the street of the city was pure gold, as it were transparent glass.
+The twelve gates were twelve pearls.
+Each one of the gates was made of one pearl.
+The street of the city was pure gold, like transparent glass.